hpe-dev-incubator/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 In this blog post, you'll get to see firsthand how HPE Machine Learning Development Environment can remove infrastructure code in a real-world research script and, at the same time, provide out-of-the-box distributed training, checkpointing, hyperparameter search, and visualization functionality, drastically accelerating research teams’ capabilities.
 You'll also learn about features that allow teams to collaborate effectively..

 If you are interested in more details about how this example was developed, take a look at the "Practice" section.
-For a full, in-depth, model porting guide, check out this [model porting guide.](https://docs.determined.ai/latest/tutorials/pytorch-porting-tutorial.html) The code for this example and the instructions used to run it can be found in the[repository](https://github.com/ighodgao/determined_medmnist_e2e).
+For a full, in-depth, model porting guide, check out this [model porting guide.](https://docs.determined.ai/latest/tutorials/pytorch-porting-tutorial.html) The code for this example and the instructions used to run it can be found in the [repository](https://github.com/ighodgao/determined_medmnist_e2e).

 L﻿et's take a closer look at the core features of HPE Machine Learning Development Environment!